Cogworks have been working on a way to build a NuGet package that solves one particular issue.

 We're using MyGet to host the small internal packages for now.
 If you're using Azure DevOps Pipelines (as we do for CI/CD), you might need to use packages from your private NuGet feed to build projects; this post will guide you through the pipeline configuration for this setup.

 1. In the Azure DevOps portal, add a new service connection for your private NuGet feed.

 This is the only thing you need to do manually in the Azure DevOps portal UI.

 - Head to your project page and select project settings in the bottom left-hand corner.

 - Select service connections.

 Below shows the username and password approach to set it up.
-If your NuGet package provider supports API keys to authenticate, you can set it up this way.

 - Add a new NuGet service connection (don’t forget to copy its name...you’ll need this later).